invictus-integration/docs-ifa/framework/components/transco-extraction.md

 ## Database Setup

 The Transco component needs an SQL Database setup.
-Since the properties retreived are cells from a database everything needs to be setup prior to testing or using the component.
+Since the properties retrieved are cells from a database everything needs to be setup prior to testing or using the component.

 Please refer to the [DbAlias section](transco.md) for more information.